Douglas L. Peterson: Education

+Career

 Citigroup

 Peterson worked for Citigroup for 26 years.
 From 2004 to 2010 Peterson was the CEO of Citigroup Japan.
 He served as chief auditor of Citigroup from 2001 to 2004.
+He described the appointment to chief auditor as a pivotal moment in his career.
 Other positions within Citigroup include serving as country manager for Uruguay from 1995 to 1998 and for Costa Rica from 1991 to 1995.
 Peterson also served as chief operating officer of Citibank from 2010 to 2011.

 S&P Global

 Peterson became president and CEO of S&P Global in November 2013, and has served on its Global Board of Directors since July 2013.
 Early in his tenure as CEO, Peterson divested non-core businesses such as McGraw Hill Construction and J.D.
 Power.
-He stated that the purpose of these divestitures was to focus the company’s portfolio on the financial intelligence business.
+He stated that the purpose of these divestitures was to focus the company's portfolio on the financial intelligence business.
 As part of this strategy, Peterson oversaw the acquisition of financial data and analytics businesses, including SNL Financial.

 In 2016, Peterson announced that the company was changing its name from McGraw Hill Financial to S&P Global and spoke about the company's recent attempts to modernize and rebrand itself.
 During this time, the company expanded its operations in Asia.
 In 2016, the company acquired a large interest in Thai rating company, TRIS Rating.
-The company is also the majority owner of India’s leading credit rating agency and global analytics company, CRISIL.
+The company is also the majority owner of India's leading credit rating agency and global analytics company, CRISIL.
 Later that year, S&P Global acquired Trucost, an environmental data and analytics company.

 Peterson has overseen investments in the areas of technological innovation, analytics, and environmental, social and governance (ESG) data.
-In 2018, he oversaw S&P Global’s acquisitions of Kensho, an artificial intelligence firm, and global trade data company Panjiva in 2018.
+In 2018, he oversaw S&P Global's acquisitions of Kensho, an artificial intelligence firm, and global trade data company Panjiva in 2018.
 In 2019, the company announced it was acquiring RobecoSAM's ESG tool.
 S&P Global also announced its intentions to build a domestic credit rating agency in China.
-In 2019, Chinese regulators gave the company approval to operate in China’s domestic bond market.
+In 2019, Chinese regulators gave the company approval to operate in China's domestic bond market.

-In 2020, he oversaw S&P Global's largest acquisition, reaching an all-stock $44bn deal to acquire IHS Markit, expected to be finalized by the end of 2021.
+In 2020, he oversaw S&P Global's largest acquisition, reaching an all-stock $44bn deal to acquire IHS Markit.
+The deal was completed in February 2022.

+In 2023, Peterson's total compensation from S&P Global was $19.5 million, or 445 times the median employee pay at S&P Global for that year.

+In June 2024, S&P Global announced that it had appointed Martina Cheung as CEO effective on 1 November.
+Peterson will remain as a member of the board until May 2025, and as a special advisor to S&P Global until 31 December 2025.